Cometdev312/A-Fast-Solver-for-Trajectory-Optimization-with-Non-Smooth-Cost-Functions/README.md

 ## Contributors

 The repository is maintained and developed by [Anirudh Vemula](https://vvanirudh.github.io/) from the Search Based Planning Laboratory (SBPL), and Learning and Artificial Intelligence Laboratory (LairLab) at CMU

+`If you have any question with this project,feel free to reach out`